-GRANT CREEK RESTORATION

-The restoration of Grant Creek is a critical component of both the Mullan Area Master Plan and the Mullan BUILD Project.
+GRANT CREEK RESTORATION The restoration of Grant Creek is a critical component of both the Mullan Area Master Plan and the Mullan BUILD Project.
 Over the years, Grant Creek has been rerouted and channelized, resulting in degraded water quality and habitat.
 As part of the Middle Clark Fork watershed, the impaired water quality in the creek will have negative effects downstream on the Clark Fork River.
 It is also understood that as the area around Grant Creek develops, care must be taken to mitigate the increase in impervious surfaces.
 The Mullan BUILD Project seeks to re-align and restore half-a-mile of Grant Creek's stream channel and associated floodplain.
-The Mullan Area Master Plan recommends protecting a 150 foot buffer (300 feet total width) along the total length of the stream through the master planning area.
+The Mullan Area Master Plan recommends protecting a 200 foot buffer (400 feet total width) along the total length of the stream through the master planning area.
+The buffer is to be free of most human activity except for road and trail crossings where necessary.
 This will allow for the restoration of riparian habitat and the restoration of additional stream segments in the future.
-Along most of this length, the Plan promotes retaining agricultural land uses for hundreds of feet beyond the buffer.
+Along most of this length, the Plan promotes retaining agricultural and other open space land uses for hundreds of feet beyond the buffer.
 A stormwater district master plan largely relying on green infrastructure for the Mullan Area will help manage stormwater and ensure Grant Creek's health.
 The restoration of the stream and its habitat should be done in close coordination with the Missoula International Airport, on whose property most of the creek is located, to limit the risk of attracting birds and other wildlife that may affect airport operations and safety.